Condorbox/SpotifyToYoutube/README.md

 - [yt-dlp](https://github.com/yt-dlp/yt-dlp): A Python library for downloading YouTube videos and audio.
 - [Google APIs Client Library](https://developers.google.com/api-client-library/python/start/installation): For interacting with the YouTube API.
 - [colorama](https://pypi.org/project/colorama/): For formatting text in the console.
-- [FFmpeg](https://ffmpeg.org/): Although not mandatory, yt-dlp may not work properly without it.
+- [FFmpeg](https://ffmpeg.org/): Used by yt-dlp to properly download and process audio.
+The program automatically converts downloaded songs to MP3 format and embeds useful metadata (such as artist, album, and title).

 Also, make sure to set up your Spotify and YouTube API credentials before running the program.
 You can find more information in the configuration section below.